mateenagy/vue-formify/docs/docs/examples/nested-objects-and-arrays/index.md

-# Nested objects and arrays
+# Nested Objects and Arrays

 ## Objects
-You can create nested objects by passing strings with dot path to name attribute (same as you do with JavaScript).

-There is no limitation, you can nest as musch as you like.
+You can create nested objects by using dot notation in the `name` attribute, just like in JavaScript.
+There are no limits—you can nest as deeply as you need.

 ::: code-group
 ```vue
 <script lang="ts" setup>